YanSong97/MAgent-demo/README.md

 <img src='https://github.com/YanSong97/MAgent-demo/blob/main/plot/double-20x20.gif' width = 400>

-Animation of two consequtive battle games between red and blue armies with 12 agents each, using IL on both agent groups.
+Animation of two consequtive battle games during training between red and blue armies with 12 agents each, using IL on both agent groups.
 We can rougly see a sign of ‘besige’  'escape'.